EXPLAINER: How AT&T-Discovery deal affects consumers, rivals

 EMPLOYEES

-AT&T and Discovery said the combination will save $3 billion annually to invest in content and its streaming service.
-That likely means layoffs as the departments combine and restructure.
+AT&T and Discovery said the combination will save $3 billion annually that can be plowed into investments in content and its streaming service.
+That likely means layoffs when the departments are combined and restructured.

 “Unquestionably there’s going to be some layoffs,” said CFRA analyst Tuna Amobi.